• Skip to primary navigation

 Author: Jolina

-Filipino turon recipe for turon that’s crispy and crunchy whether fried or baked.
-Serve with vanilla ice cream and salted caramel sauce and you have yourself a dessert that’s perfect for summer.
+Learn how to make Filipino turon that’s crispy and crunchy whether fried or baked.
+Serve with ice cream and caramel sauce for a delicious turon dessert that will transport you straight to the tropics.

 Print Recipe Pin Recipe